shaohao99/Introduction_to_MPI/README.md

 # Introduction_to_MPI
 A tutorial for Message Passing Interface (MPI) programming.
 C and Fortran examples are provided.

-This tutorial was taught at Boston University.
+Materials for tutorials at Boston University and MIT.